Crowd gathers outside White House as voters continue to cast ballots

 Journalists from Italy, Germany, South Korea and other countries converged on the plaza, interviewing demonstrators and broadcasting home to viewers closely following the U.S. election.

-Lex Louffler garnered attention for his sign that read, “my kitten died today and Trump is still worse.”
-In an interview, Louffler said his kitten, Midnight, died this morning and showed a reporter a photo of the cat from earlier this week.
+Lex Louffler garnered attention for his sign that read, “My kitten died today and Trump is still worse.”
+In an interview, Louffler said his kitten, Midnight, died Tuesday morning and showed a reporter a photo of the cat from earlier in the week.

 Louffler, who lives in Northern Virginia, said he was demonstrating “as a reminder to Trump that we the people decide, not him.”